redlibrarian/redlibrarian.github.io/_posts/2016-05-18-functional-programming.markdown

-Through function composition, you can end up writing very sophisticated, powerful programs building up from very simple functions that you chain together, secure in the knowledge that all your functions a) don't depend on state and b) always return a value (i.e. aren't methods).
+Through function composition, you can end up writing very sophisticated, powerful programs building up from very simple functions that you chain together, secure in the knowledge that all your functions a) don't depend on state and b) always return a value.
+Because functions always return a value, you can chain functions together so that they take the return value of one function as the input of another.

-I've only scratched the surface here, and haven't talked about side-effects, the lack of variables and variable assignment, or control structures and recursion, but hopefully this attempt to demystify functional programming will be useful.
+I've only scratched the surface here, and haven't talked enough about side-effects and state, the lack of variables and variable assignment, or control structures and recursion, but hopefully this attempt to demystify functional programming will be useful.